What is the Tufts CTSI Pilot Studies Program?

 - Budget over-expenditures

-- Other items generally considered “facilities and administrative” expenses
+- Other items generally considered “facilities and administrative” or operating expenses

-What is the application process for Pilot Studies Program grants?
+What are the application requirements and due dates for the Pilot Studies Program?

-- Letter of intent submission period begins: Monday, September 24, 2018
+- Application submission period begins: Monday, July 8, 2019

 May I submit two or more pilot project ideas?

 Yes.
-Provided that you meet the eligibility requirements, you may submit more than one letter of intent.
-While we do not have a set limit on the number of idea submissions, we encourage you and your research team to prioritize quality over quantity.
+Provided that you meet the eligibility requirements, you may submit more than one research proposal; however, we encourage you and your research team to prioritize quality over quantity.

 How will my application be reviewed?